albar965/littlenavmap-manual/src/en/MENUS.rst

 The dropdown menu of the toolbar buttons can be torn off (:ref:`tear-off-menu`).

 .. figure:: ../images/airspacestoolbar.jpg
+      :scale: 30%

       Airspace selection toolbar with all drop down menus.
+Click image to enlarge.

 .. _show-airspaces: